poblabs/OpenSprinkler-Push-Notifications/README.md

 ### Support for Pushover:
 1. Sign up for Pushover at http://pushover.net
-2. Create a new app called OpenSprinkler
+2. Create a new app called `OpenSprinkler` (or whatever you'd like it to be called)
 3. Install the app on your device to receive push notifications.

 ## Script configuration: